 - Smart ACs: In the age of IoT, your AC can be connected to the home network so that it can be controlled through your smartphone.

-A protection plan for your AC ensures quick repairs by trusted technicians in case of break-down of the AC in the future.
+A protection plan ensures quick AC repairs by trusted technicians in case of break-down of the AC in the future.
 Explore the OneAssist HomeServ plan for getting your air conditioner and many other home appliances protected.

 Live Assisted. #StayProtected.